-Just 2.5 kilometers off the coast, The World Dubai is an artifical archipelago in the shape of the world map.
+Just 2.5 kilometers off the coast, The World Dubai is an artificial archipelago in the shape of the world map.
 These 300 mini-islands are secluded properties for exclusive investors.

 Dubai gets some intense sun.
 And that means you'll be needing a beach.
 Jumeirah Beach is the best sandy strip in town, and the hub of hotels makes it a great homebase for tourists.

 The creek divides Dubai into two towns (Deira to the north, Bur Dubai to the south).
-Check out the Dhow Wharfage, where some of the fishing dhows have anchored for over a century.
+Check out the Dhow Wharfage, where some fishing dhows have anchored for over a century.

 The Dubai museum is housed inside the 18th century Al-Fahidi Fort.
 Learn about the Emirates expansion after the oil boom, and examine traditional Emirati musical instruments.

 In a city this well-known for luxury, you better believe the Dubai mall is a must-see!
 Inside, you'll find an entrance to Burj Khalifa, an ice-skating rink, a games center, and a cinema.